EliYakubov7/Snake-Game/README.md

 ## About the game:

+- The Zero is a head of the snake
-- The F on the screen symbol a fruit and you need eat it (You get 10 score)
+- The F is a sign to fruit and you need eat it (You get 10 score)
 - Every time you eat the fruit, the tail will increase in one
 - The game not contains a limits.
 You can move through the wall
 - If you encounter the serpent's tail, then you will be disqualified and the game is automatically closed